-After reviewing the situa educated at - · Explanation of decision: · -
+After reviewing the situati educated at - of your ch nild or youth to be Explanation of decision:

 If you so choose, you may appeal this decision in the following manner:

 You may verbally and informally state your complaint to the district's homeless student liaison.
 If the complaint is not promptly resolved, you may complain in writing to the district homeless student liaison.
 You must include the following information: date of filing, description of the complaint, the name of the person or persons involved and an explanation of the action taken during the informal charge stage.
 Within five (5) working days after receiving the complaint, the liaison will provide you a written decision, with supporting evidence and reasons.
 In addition, the liaison will inform the superintendent of the formal complaint and the result.